Unless you are an avid outdoorsman or go camping quite a bit, you may not have heard about the game of Geocaching.

-This geocache typically is a waterproof container with a notebook and writing utensil inside.
+A geocache is typically a waterproof container with a notebook and writing utensil inside.
 This is used for logging the items once they have been found.

-It can be a very fun recreational activity for you and your children to explore an area.
+It can be a fun and unique way for you and your children to explore an area.
 How to play:

 • You can register online